Some Californians released from prison will receive $2,400 under new state re-entry program | News Channel 3-12

 Schaeffer said he expects his organization will be flexible as the program rolls out, “to keep on refining it and keep on getting smarter on how to use it” and make sure every dollar counts.

-He said the expanded program will allow groups like his to “offer these expanded services to more people who are working to rebuild their lives after incarceration.”
+She said the expanded program will allow groups like hers to “offer these expanded services to more people who are working to rebuild their lives after incarceration.”

+This story corrects the pronouns for Carmen Garcia.
+The proper pronoun is she, not he.